Django the Condemned Review: Story, Cast, Rating & Final Verdict

 The total runtime of Django the Condemned is 98 minutes (1h 38m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 2/10, and global collection metrics, Django the Condemned stands as a challenging project for the creators.
-It remains an essential piece of the 1965 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 2.0/10, and global performance metrics, Django the Condemned is classified as a FLOP.
+It remains an essential part of the 1965 cinematic calendar.

 Frequently Asked Questions